HeeditZ/rbxui/README.md

 ## Save and load

 Your project can be saved to the browser at any time.
-The save stores all elements, all properties, all modifier values, ScreenGui settings, and the canvas size.
+The save stores all elements, all properties, all modifier values, tween settings, ScreenGui settings, and the canvas size.

 - **Save** -- Writes to browser storage.
 Shortcut: Ctrl+S.
 - **Load** -- Reads the last manual save back into the editor.